 Resources and input Responsible Development, promotion and review of policy and supporting documents and provision of general advice.
 Strategy & Performance Developing and managing activities in partnership with Council as agreed.
 Businesses and organisations interested in a sponsorship or partnership with Council Identifying, assessing, managing and evaluating sponsorship and partnership proposals and activities, including negotiating and finalising agreements.
 Department conducting a sponsorship or partnership and requests relevant to their area.
 Providing advice and endorsement regarding media, use of branding and other collateral related to sponsorships and partnerships, prior to agreements being reached.
 Strategic Communications Maintenance of a Sponsorship and Partnership register.
 Strategy & Performance Reporting on sponsorship and partnership arrangements.
 Coordinating background checks as required.
-Strategy & Performance Sign off on all sponsorship agreements under \$10,000 and with a low risk rating.
+Strategy & Performance Sign off on all sponsorship agreements.
 Sign off on partnerships proposing to enter into a memorandum of understanding or more formal agreement.
 Executive Leadership Team Approval of sponsorships over \$10,000 and/or with a moderate or higher risk rating.
 Informed of partnerships entering into a memorandum of understanding or more formal agreement.
 Approval of partnerships with a risk rating of moderate or higher.
 Council

-This policy will be reviewed after 12 months to ensure strategic alignment to community expectations and business priorities.
+This policy will be reviewed at least once every three years to ensure strategic alignment to community expectations and business priorities.